 - Most foreign languages including Spanish, Chinese, Latin and French

 *Also hiring teachers with bilingual certification in that subject.

 Other subjects may be hired on a case-by-case basis only.
 These hiring needs may change, so please check back frequently for updates.
 Please note that all interested teachers are required to complete our online application to be eligible for these and other opportunities that may arise throughout the school year.

 We are always looking for teachers who can help students in high-need schools reach their full potential.
 Teachers at New York City’s high-need schools help the students most in need of great teachers overcome unique learning challenges, often working in schools in low-income neighborhoods, such as central and southern Brooklyn and the Bronx, or in schools that serve large numbers of English language learners (ELLs) and special education students.

-High-need schools include the 94 Renewal Schools throughout the city, which are struggling schools focused on increasing student success through several strategies, such as deepening support for students’ families and the surrounding community.
+High-need schools include the 94 Renewal Schools and Rise Schools throughout the city, which are struggling schools focused on increasing student success through several strategies, such as deepening support for students’ families and the surrounding community.
 Teachers in high-need schools may also qualify for financial incentives.